standardhealth/fsh-icare/input/pagecontent/mapping_guidance.md

 <h2>Cancer Treatment Plan Change</h2>

-<p>The ICAREdata Cancer Treatment Plan Change structured phrase maps to the CodeX ICAREdata FHIR profile CarePlanWithReview defined in this implementation guide.</p>
+<p>The ICAREdata Cancer Treatment Plan Change question maps to the CodeX ICAREdata FHIR profile CarePlanWithReview defined in this implementation guide.</p>

-<p>The allowable values for the structured phrase include information about whether a treatment change was made, as well as a reason, when a change did take place.
+<p>The allowable values for the question include information about whether a treatment change was made, as well as a reason, when a change did take place.
 In the CarePlanWithReview profile, this translates into two separate elements: one that captures whether a change took place, and another that holds the reason for the change.
-Mapping details for this structured phrase are provided in Table 2 below.</p>
+Mapping details for this question are provided in Table 2 below.</p>

 <table class="tg">
   <caption>Table 2.
-Mapping of ICAREdata Cancer Treatment Plan Change structured phrase to the CodeX ICAREdata CarePlanWithReview profile</caption>
+Mapping of ICAREdata Cancer Treatment Plan Change question to the CodeX ICAREdata CarePlanWithReview profile</caption>
   <tr>
-    <th class="tg-bold">ICAREdata Cancer Treatment Plan Change Phrase</th>
+    <th class="tg-bold">ICAREdata Cancer Treatment Plan Change Question</th>
     <th class="tg-bold" colspan="4">ICAREdata CarePlanWithReview Profile Mapping</th>
   </tr>
   <tr>
-    <th class="tg-bold" rowspan="2">Phrase Value</th>
+    <th class="tg-bold" rowspan="2">Question Value</th>
     <th class="tg-bold" rowspan="2">FHIR Profile Element</th>
     <th class="tg-bold" colspan="3">Terminology Binding</th>
   </tr>